spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 * [Trusted hosts HOCON configuration](../../main/configurations/security.conf) so that each container can run epadmin commands on the cluster
 * [Application definition configuration](../../main/configurations/app.conf) that defines nodeType docker to use System V shared memory
 * [Node deployment configuration](../../main/configurations/defaultnode.conf) that uses the above nodeType
-* [AWS configuration file](../../main/resources/global_vars/aws_config.yml) with information nedded to access AWS account via assuming role and EC2 instance details
+* [AWS configuration file](../../main/resources/global_vars/aws_config.yml) with information needed to access AWS account via assuming role and EC2 instance details
 * [DockerHub config file](../../main/resources/global_vars/docker_hub.yml) with DockerHub credentials
 * AWS files: _credentials_ and _config_, located in ~/.aws folder are needed for AWS account access (access keys and profiles details)

-Note that whilst this project will create a simple Docker image and lunch EC2 instance, changes to the project may be required for additional behaviours.
+Note that whilst this project will create a simple Docker image and lunch EC2 instance, changes to the project may be required for additional behaviors.

 <a name="prerequisites-part-#2"></a>